demidko/demidko/README.md

 _Crossplatform native utility template.
 You can use Kotlin/Java and also include Desktop GUI (Tornado, JavaFX, Swing).
 You will receive binaries for macOS, Windows, Linux after each commit in the Actions tab._

 [![](https://img.shields.io/badge/library%20(Kotlin,%20Gradle,%20Maven)-EA7100?style=for-the-badge&logo=java)](https://github.com/demidko/library/generate)
-_This is a Kotlin/Java library template for publishing to a JitPack repository.
+_Kotlin/Java library template.
+You can make a GitHub release to automatically publish your library to a JitPack repository.
 You can include the resulting library from any build system._

 [![](https://img.shields.io/badge/utility%20(C++,%20Xmake)-black?style=for-the-badge&logo=cplusplus)](https://github.com/demidko/native-utility/generate)
 _Heavy artillery.
 Use this template to create native C/C++ utilities.
 This project is easy to convert to a native library._